 The QDMTT will take priority over the IIR, allowing Canada to collect any shortfall in tax where it might otherwise accrue to a jurisdiction other than Canada that has the IRR or an undertaxed profits rule (UTPR).

-Draft legislation relating to the UTPR is expected to be released in line with other jurisdictions, with an expected start date in 2025.
+Draft legislation relating to the UTPR was released in August 2024 in line with other jurisdictions, but it still remains in proposed form.

-June 2024
+June 2025